 Detoxification from Suboxone

 Those who are prescribed Suboxone are slowly weaned off the drug as their treatment progresses.
-This process of tapering off allows individuals to feel none of the symptoms associated with opiate withdrawal.
-However, if users stop taking Suboxone suddenly, withdrawal can feel equivalent to other opiate drugs.
-Some signs of withdrawal include:
+This detox process of tapering off Suboxone allows individuals to feel none of the symptoms associated with opiate withdrawal.
+However, if users stop taking the drug suddenly, withdrawal can feel equivalent to other opiate drugs.
+Some signs of Suboxone withdrawal include:

 - Muscle and body aches